 Palácio Ludovice Wine Experience Hotel

-Beautifully appointed rooms and suites, the Palácio Ludovice Wine Experience Hotel, located at the northern end of Bairro Alto, is a 5 star luxury boutique hotel which offers free (and highly educational) wine tastings to guests, as well as local Port, cakes and pastries, and the usual 5 star bells and whistles.
-Can get a bit noisy due the proximity of local bars though.
+With classically appointed rooms and suites, the Palácio Ludovice Wine Experience Hotel, at the northern end of Bairro Alto, is a 5 star luxury joint with free (and highly educational) wine tastings for guests, servings of local port, cakes and pastries, and the usual 5 star bells and whistles that you’d expect a this price point.

 Avenida da Liberdade is Lisbon’s grandest boulevard, stretching 1.1 km from Praça dos Restauradores in the south to Marquês de Pombal Square in the north.
 Built between 1879 and 1886, and modeled after Paris’s Champs-Élysées, it is lined with luxury boutiques (think Gucci, Prada, and Cartier), shady jacaranda trees, and old-school kiosks serving espresso and ginja.